cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 Action Mailbox got people's wheels turning about ways they could use it in their applications.

-With a couple rounds of feedback, I start working on some 'practical' examples you could easily add with Action Mailbox.
+With a couple of rounds of feedback, I start working on some 'practical' examples you could easily add with Action Mailbox.
 Since I had a practical example section, I thought it would be fun to close out with an 'impractical' example section.
 This would be a handful of the weirdest, interesting but